simeonqs/callsync/README.md

 library(callsync)
 ```

+# Maintenance and contact

+The package should be fully functional, and extra features are actively being developed.
 Feel free to contact me (<simeonqs@hotmail.com>) with any questions, suggestions or requests.

+# Citation

+We will soon publish a preprint that introduces all the main features of the package.